Common Boiler Water Problems

 • Automation controllers: The controllers adjust chemical additions automatically with information from the probes.

 Having the right equipment is important to retaining water quality.
-That said, the chemicals added to treat the water make the biggest difference in the longevity of the boiler and the quality of the water.
+That said, the type of chemicals you use for treating the water make the biggest difference in the longevity of the boiler and the quality of the water.
 These chemicals play different roles, and each boiler may require a different composition of water based on its materials and operation.
 Therefore, trust professionals in water treatment to choose the correct chemicals for your boiler water and how much to add to keep the system clean.

 The precise chemicals used will vary based on your system, but common categories of boiler chemicals include: